mpatajac/algorithm-classification/README.md

 # Algorithm classification

 This repository contains the source code for the ***Source code classification problem***, a paper in which we attempt to determine the functionality of a code snippet using programming language processing.
 We propose a solution in the form of a neural network based on the long short-term memory (LSTM) recurrent network and compare our results to several other papers that had discussed this topic.
-You can read the full paper [here](.)
-(TBA).
+You can read the full paper (in Croatian) [here](https://urn.nsk.hr/urn:nbn:hr:126:228108).

 ## Usage